KeithCes/bruteforceListCreator/README.md

-# bruteforceListCreator
+# If you would like to download an executable edition please download the entire "RELEASE" folder and run the main executable file.

 A python script that creates a list of all lower-case letter combinations from a chosen maximum to 1.
 Useful to create password lists to brute-force weak passwords.

-# If you would like to download an executable edition please download the entire "RELEASE" folder and run the main executable file.

 Example:
 Choosing 2 would start the script creating "aa" then "ab" to "zz" to "a" to finally "z" with all other letter combinations inbetween.